 “In terms of ingestion, the general consensus is that sublingual (under the tongue) and/or rectal delivery provide the highest levels of bioavailability,” says Ettenson.
 Some believe that vaping also produces high bioavailability as well.
 “Topical and ingestion (through soft gels for example) have lower levels of absorption,” says Gabriel.

 If you are vaporizing CBD-dominant strains of cannabis, bioavailability is through the alveoli, tiny sacs in the lungs, clarifies Kilham.
-If you are taking CBD strain capsules, he suggests eating some fat or oil, like a handful of nuts or some full fat yogurt, to improve absorption and bioavailability.
+If you are taking CBD strain capsules, he suggests eating some fat or oil, like a handful of nuts or some full-fat yogurt, to improve absorption and bioavailability.
 Cannabinoids are fat-loving molecules.
-They are taken up readily into the small intestine with a bit if dietary fat.
+They are taken up readily into the small intestine with a bit of dietary fat.

 “The need for enhanced bioavailability of the CBD phytonutrient is paramount”, adds Moriarity, “but tricky to accomplish without synthetic chemicals.”
 Most CBD products do not offer any bioavailability optimization, so 90 percent of the CBD is lost to first-pass effect, a phenomenon of drug metabolism whereby the concentration of a drug is greatly reduced before it reaches systemic circulation.

 Meanwhile, the products that do engage in optimization efforts “are generally using a synthetic chemical soup of solvents, surfactants, and emulsifiers — none of which must be disclosed on the label since they are characterized as ‘processing aids,’” says Moriarty, who co-formulated our Superior cannabinoid oil, the market’s leading solution.

 Ideally, look for CBD products that proportionately offer 4 or more parts CBD to 1 part THC, for maximum relief and minimal or no storage issues.